bit-country/bitcountry-docs/docs/node-operator.md

 ```bash
 ./scripts/init.sh
 ```
-*if init.sh file is not found, make sure you are currently inside Bit-Country-Blockchain directory*
+*if init.sh file is not found, make sure you are currently inside the Bit-Country-Blockchain directory*

 After initializing you can then start building by using the cargo command: